fsch0203/swh/README.md

 ## Settings

 In the Settings menu you can download the complete database in json-format.
 This file can always be imported with the Import button.
-All duplicates will be filtered out.
+It will merge with the existing data and all duplicates will be filtered out.

 By setting Auto close window, the app will be closed after you have opened a url.
 In the Format date input field you can specify the preferred date format, e.g. MM/DD/YYYY, D-MMM-YY, etcetera.
 See [string-format](https://day.js.org/docs/en/parse/string-format).